 Stay on the paved Ridge Trail, passing the intersections with the South Loop and Panorama trails, and soon you'll enjoy views of Petaluma far below you, to the east.

-You’ll soon reach the intersection with the Panorama Trail, where you emerge from the forest to unbelievable views of the countryside to the south and west.
+After .25 miles, you'll reach the intersection with the Panorama Trail, where you emerge from the forest to unbelievable views of the countryside to the south and west.